Found vintage beer keg with hand built fine silver dandelion seed, mirror and stand

 Lisa Heath 2020

-The keg was lost as one version of itself and found as another.
-Most of us will be travelling a similar road at this time.
-UPENDED challenges us to accept the battered parts of our lives and to redefine ourselves in a way that allows us, and others, the best chance of moving forward in healing and grace.
+UPENDED challenges us to accept the battered parts of our lives and (like the keg has done) redefine ourselves in a way that allows us, and others, the best chance of moving forward in freedom, healing and grace.